-Jakarta Barat is where Jakarta's Chinatown is at and is a bit more laid-back than the center and south.
+Jakarta Barat is where Jakarta's Chinatown is located and is a bit more laid-back than the Center and South.
 There is plenty of shopping, eating and nightlife here, but also many museums and galleries as well Jakarta's old town.

 Jakarta Timur is the least tourist-friendly part of Jakarta, being heavily built up, residential, industrial and strewn with rail tracks.
 However, it also has some nice areas and attractions, such as the Taman Mini Indonesia Indah culture park and the backpacker street of Jalan Jaksa.

 Jakarta Utara goes right the way north toward the Bay of Jakarta, where the stunning Thousand Islands region is located.
 There are good shopping and entertainment options at the shore as well as many hotels and options for water sports.